-This page contains some data obtained through experiment conducted with help of Redit and Hacker News users.
-It was about checking how much http trafic can handle ESP8266 (64KB DRAM, 96KB SRAM, 32-bit RISC CPU running at 80Mhz), powered by ureq framework.
+This page contains summary of load testing experiment conducted with help of Redit and Hacker News users.
+The goal was to check how much http trafic can be handled by ESP8266 (64KB DRAM, 96KB SRAM, 32-bit RISC CPU running at 80Mhz), powered by ureq framework, before it dies.
+It has done rather a good job!
 Thank you all for participating!
 Threads: Reddit, Hacker News.

 Physically.
-At the front ESP8266, mounted on simple board with switch for selecting boot state, in the background USB-UART converter.
+In the foreground there's a ESP01 module, mounted on a simple board with a switch for selecting boot state, in the background there's an USB-UART converter.

 Click here to see webpages that were served directly from the chip.